-How To Write A College Essay
+How To Write A U.S College Admissions Essay

 Struggling to start writing that dreaded college essay?
 Unfortunately, not all colleges across the country are members of either the Common Application or the Universal College Application and instead ask you to submit a specific college essay on prompts that they set, rather than any standard ones.

 Although this can be challenging, we’re here to offer a few hints and tips on essay prompts that may be asked about.

 Why do you want to study with us?